marley/wiki_lookup/README.md

 # Summary

-This chrome extension allows you to see if a wikipedia article exists on any word or phrase you highlight.
+This browser extension allows you to see if a wikipedia article exists on any word or phrase you highlight.

 # How To Use

-1. Download Wiki Lookup from Chrome Store
+1. Download Wiki Lookup from Chrome Store (pending acceptance)
 2. Enable and pin extension
 3. Highlight a word on Chrome web browser
 4. Click Wiki Lookup icon